7RU7H/Archive/Tools/SysInternals/Procmon/Sysinternals-Procmon.md

 [From adamtheautomator](https://adamtheautomator.com/procmon/) - consider this article provides gifs and images to explain, here I generally only want the raw workflow that is important.

+Operation Column contains classes of Operation with different icons to represent each class
+-   Registry
+-   Filesystem
+-   Network
+-   Processes
+-   Profiling events

+Event Properties:
+`Double Click on an event`

 Enabling and Disabling Captures `[magnifying glass icon]` if red x is displayed over the top of it is is disabled

 To export procmon filters: